Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: PEC integral equations with physical unknowns

 The NRCCIE is a system of two equations, the first obtained as a linear combinations of~(\ref{NRCCIE_1}) and~(\ref{NRCCIE_2}), and the second obtained as a linear combinations of~(\ref{NRCCIE_3}) and~(\ref{NRCCIE_4}):

 Here, $\alpha$ is an arbitrary real positive constant.
 The NRCCIE is known to have a unique solution at any frequency~\mbox{$\omega >0$}~(see \cite{CCIE4}).
 The operators~$\nabla\cdot S_k[\bJ]$ and~$\bn\times\nabla S_k[\rho]$ are not compact, however, and therefore the coupled system~(\ref{NRCCIE}) is not strictly speaking a Fredholm equation of the second kind.
-Nevertheless, we will show that it has similar properties in terms of a small condition number and the absence of high-density mesh breakdown.
+Nevertheless, we will show that it has similar properties such as a small condition number and the absence of high-density mesh breakdown.